smurfomen/QSerializer/README.md

 $ git clone https://github.com/smurfomen/QSerializer.git
 ```
 Just include qserializer.h in your project and enjoy simple serialization. qserializer.h located in src folder.
 Demo-projects for using QSerializer locate are in the examples folder.

 ## Workflow
 ## Create serialization class
 To get started, include qserializer.h in your code.
 Next step, inherit from QSerializer and declare some serializable fields.
-QSerializer is not QObject-based class, but used Q_GADJET for greater performance.
-You may not inherit from QSerializer, for this case you need to define the methods in the class:
- - QJsonValue toJson()
- - void fromJson(const QJsonValue &)
- - QDomNode toXml()
- - void fromXml(const QDomNode &)
- - const QMetaObject * metaObject() const

 For create serializable member of class and generate propertyes, use macro:
 - QS_FIELD
 - QS_COLLECTION